schuerik/uberdot/docs/sphinx/source/usage/dynamicfiles.rst

 Dynamicfiles are used whenever one or more dotfiles need to be altered before they are symlinked.
-Because the original shall not be altered by Dotmanager, Dotmanager processes the specified dotfiles and stores the altered version in a subdirectory of ``data/``.
+Because the original shall not be altered by uberdot, uberdot processes the specified dotfiles and stores the altered version in a subdirectory of ``data/``.
 There are different types of dynamicfiles, each one using their own subdirectory: